vectorgrp/ci-siltest-demo/README.md

 ## Introduction

 In an ever growing and more complex world, CI / CD solutions are key to develop and provide fast and reliable software solutions.
 By combining the work of the whole team in one repository and automatically test the changes, CI / CD provides fast testing and change feedback.
 This repository should give you a peek into the capabilities of Vector tools in a CI context.
 Starting with the changes of C-Code for an ECU, triggering the whole compilation and testing of the virtual ECU.
-Leading to test-reports, showing you if your changes broke some tests or functionality of your ECU.
+Leading to test reports, showing you if your changes broke some tests or functionality of your ECU.

 In this demo repository, you can take action, by editing the C Files under [/ECU/Appl/](/ECU/Appl/) to trigger the attached CI pipeline and see the Vector Tools in action.
 Afterwards you can observe the test results and see, if your changes broke some tests.